Sunday, January 18, 2026

 Today is an important day in the American holiday calendar marking the birth of Martin Luther King Jr., who fought the forces of racism, saying, "I have decided to stick with love.
 Hate is too great a burden to bear."

 "What did you just say?
-You're Italian and none of you are white."
-I malquoted Dennis Hopper's line from TRUE ROMANCE 1993.
+You're an Arab and none of you are white."
+I malquoted Dennis Hopper's infamous line from TRUE ROMANCE 1993.

 "You better be."
-Racism has been taught to us whites at an early age and this morning a rich white woman said at the grocery on Myrtle Avenue, "I hate the city.
+For generations racism has been taught to us whites at an early age and this morning a rich white woman said at the grocery on Myrtle Avenue, "I hate the city.
 It's so dirty."

 She wasn't speaking about the litter, but the filth of the races.

 "Just as filthy as you."
 I cut in front of her and paid for berries. $1.
-Money is all the rich have and I try not to hate them or white people, because there's nothing wrong with taking off the rich.
+Money is all the rich have over the rest of us and I try not to hate them or white people, but there's nothing wrong with taking off the rich.
+They got their money the old-fashioned way.
+They stole it from us.

 Long live the man of peace.